Sterophonick/retropie-scratch/README.txt

   </system>

 5. Create a theme for this.
-My theme called ES-Theme-Homebrew is the only one that I know of that is compatible with this system.
+My theme called ES-Theme-Homebrew is the only one that I know of that is compatible with this system. if you want to use that theme, run the following command: git clone https://gitlab.com/Sterophonick/ES-Theme-Homebrew.git /etc/emulationstation/themes/ES-Theme-Homebrew